authelia/doks/content/en/integration/prologue/get-started.md

 ## Deployment

-There are several methods of deploying _Authelia_ and we recommend reading the [Deployment](../deployment/introduction.md) documentation in order to perform deployment.
+There are several methods of deploying _Authelia_ and we recommend reading the [Deployment Documentation](../deployment/introduction.md) in order to perform deployment.

 ## Proxy Integration